 - 1. Each Graduate Program has specific admission requirements.
 Please see the requirements for your Graduate Program. - 2.
 Application Form Online - 3.
-Official Academic Records - From international institutions: Heidelberg requires that international graduate applicants provide proof of undergraduate studies completion to be enrolled at the university in a Master program.
+Official Academic Records - From international institutions: Heidelberg requires that international graduate applicants provide proof of undergraduate studies completion to be enrolled at the university in a Master's program.
 Heidelberg acknowledges a NACES approved agency's evaluation as an automatically authenticated transcript submission Other forms of transcript submission may apply on a case-by-case basis.
 For these situations, Heidelberg reserves the right to accept or reject transcripts at its own discretion and reserves the right to ask for additional information if deemed necessary.
 Official Transcripts not requiring NACES evaluations must be mailed directly from the school to Heidelberg University. - From U.S. institutions: all final, official transcripts sent directly from the issuing institution. - 4.
-Evidence of financial support (please submit at least one of the following): - · A letter from your financial institution for proof of financial support - A letter from your sponsor (if you have one) to prove financial support - A bank statement dated within the last six months that reflects the amount for tuition and fees of minimum one semester - 5.
+Evidence of financial support\ (please submit at least one of the following): - A letter from your financial institution for proof of financial support - A letter from your sponsor (if you have one) to prove financial support - A bank statement dated within the last six months that reflects the amount for tuition, room and board, and fees of the balance of the tuition payment plan after any financial aid is applied for the semester or year of study. - 5.
 Passport photocopy (or other form of identification.
-You will need a valid passport to receive your I-20 form for your visa)

-6. Visa transfer form if currently holding a U.S. F-1 visa.
+You will need a valid passport to receive your I-20 form for your visa) - 6.
+Visa transfer form if currently holding a U.S. F-1 visa.

-U.S. visa regulations require students to submit documented evidence of the amount of financial support that will be available from personal resources as well as any additional resource.
+\U.S. visa regulations require students to submit documented evidence of the amount of financial support that will be available from personal resources as well as any additional resource.